 - Riding at reasonable speeds

-- Making yourself seen with proper gear, lights and reflective decals
+- Making yourself seen with the proper gear, lights, and reflective decals

 - Keeping your bike in good working order